webysther/jellyfin-sdk-python.github.io/docs/sdk.md

 **Returns**:

-An instance of the User API wrapper.
+- `User` - An instance of the User API wrapper.

 <a id="jellyfin.user"></a>

 # jellyfin.user

+Module `user` - High-level interface for UserApi and UserViewsApi.

 <a id="jellyfin.user.User"></a>